Singapore wealth fund GIC sees western banks healing, could invest more

 Asked if the fund has the capacity to invest more in the financial sector, Lim said: "we certainly do".

-His comments are likely to be closely watched by investors awaiting the expected sale by the UK government of its stakes in Lloyds and Royal Bank of Scotland.
+His comments are likely to be closely watched by investors awaiting the expected sale by the UK government of its stakes in Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L).

 In the annual report, the fund said its annualised nominal rate of return over the last five years to end March 2013 was 2.6 percent in U.S. dollar terms, down from the 3.4 percent it reported last year.